 While diamond production volume has declined over the years by an average of 1% a year, the average P/C value has risen by 4.1% every single year.

 The issues start with poorer countries, especially those with scattered alluvial mining in remote areas.
 A prime example is the Democratic Republic of Congo (DRC).
-Officially, the DRC produced 23.2 million carats in 2016, but exported only 14.7 million carats.
+According to KP figures, the DRC produced 23.2 million carats in 2016, but exported only 14.7 million carats.
 Without any local polishing, the 36% difference between production and exports is alarming.